blue-pho3nix/dwm-love/black-borland/README.md

 ```

 ## 2. Get and run the script
-> Note: This uses Alacritty terminal edit the config at `~/.config/alacritty/alacritty.toml`
+> Note: This setup uses the Alacritty terminal.
+You can customize it by editing `~/.config/alacritty/alacritty.toml`.

 ```
 wget https://raw.githubusercontent.com/blue-pho3nix/dwm-love/refs/heads/main/black-borland/black-borland-alacritty-terminal.sh && sudo bash black-borland-alacritty-terminal.sh